OpenPonk/openponk/repository/DynaCASE.package/DCModelObject.class/README.md

-A DCModelObject represent the model (semantics).
+A DCModelObject represents the model (semantics).

 Instance Variables
 	announcer:		<Object>